adambraimbridge/k8s-pub-auth-varnish/README.md

 - global-config:
     - dns_subdomain : the DNS name where the cluster should be reachable
     - k8s.app_namespace : the k8s namespace where the app lives
+    - aws.region: the aws region of the cluster

 #### Secret keys used